biero-el-corridor/biero-el-corridor.github.io/_posts/2022-08-13-Cyberdefender-Acoustic-Writeup.md

 ## [](#header-2) Q3 : What is the User-Agent of the victim system?

-this question is a bit more complex. we already talk about User-Agent. so in your head it's ""HTTP"", yes but no. by reading the wikipedia page of [SIP](https://fr.wikipedia.org/wiki/Session_Initiation_Protocol), we realize that SIP used HTTP to build its logics.
+this question is a bit more complex. we already talk about User-Agent.

+So in your head it's ""HTTP"", yes but no. by reading the wikipedia page of [SIP](https://fr.wikipedia.org/wiki/Session_Initiation_Protocol), we realize that SIP used HTTP to build its logics.
 So SIP takes the error code, and the naming of HTTP.

 SIP has also user agents.
 And as we are in a VoIP challenge we don't talk about HTTP user agent, but about SIP user agent.

 Taking this into account we look for a user agent in the UDP protocol, then we see that the victim is 172.25.105.40 because it is the one who receives the imput.